NNPDF/nnpdf/doc/sphinx/source/get-started/git.md

 * Users can create Projects and Milestones for each project.

-* For each project users can open Issues, which can be used to request bug fixes, new features, new documentation, or simply to facilitate a general discussion.
-The user can then assign one or more people to help deal with the Issue.
+* For each project users can open issues, which can be used to request bug fixes, new features, new documentation, or simply to facilitate a general discussion.
+The user can then assign one or more people to help deal with the issue.
 Issues should be opened in the revelant repository.
-For example, for a something that is related to validphys, one should open an Issue in nnpdf, while for something that is related to data implementation, one should open an Issue in buildmaster.
-Example Issues can be found [here](https://github.com/NNPDF/nnpdf/issues).
+For example, for something that is related to validphys, one should open an issue in [nnpdf](https://github.com/NNPDF/nnpdf), while for something that is related to data implementation, one should open an issue in [buildmaster](https://github.com/NNPDF/buildmaster).
+Example issues can be found [here](https://github.com/NNPDF/nnpdf/issues).

-* When it is clear how to deal with an Issue, a [Branch](https://github.com/NNPDF/nnpdf/branches) can be opened where a user can implement the requested feature.
+* When it is clear how an issue should be dealt with, a [branch](https://github.com/NNPDF/nnpdf/branches) can be opened where a user can implement the requested feature.

-* Once a feature is ready to be considered for merging into the master version of the code, a [Pull Request](https://github.com/NNPDF/nnpdf/pulls) can be opened.
+* Once a feature is ready to be considered for merging into the master version of the code, a [pull request](https://github.com/NNPDF/nnpdf/pulls) (PR) can be opened.
 At least two code reviewers must then be assigned, after which the code will be reviewed and discussed.
 The modification will then be accepted or rejected.
-Further general informaton on Pull Requests can found [here](https://help.github.com/en/articles/about-pull-requests).
+Further general informaton on PRs can found [here](https://help.github.com/en/articles/about-pull-requests).